LyceanEM/LyceanEM-Python/docs/source/paper.md

 # Usage Examples

 While some usage examples are presented here, many more are included in the documentation for `LyceanEM`, which can be found at [https://lyceanem-python.readthedocs.io/en/latest/](https://lyceanem-python.readthedocs.io/en/latest/).

 ## Virtual Prototyping and Antenna Array Beamforming Research

 The initial intended use case for `LyceanEM` was virtual prototyping for antenna arrays and apertures for sensors and communications.
-As show in Figure \autoref{fig:uav1} & \autoref{fig:uav2}.
+As show in \autoref{fig:uav1} & \autoref{fig:uav2}.
 This allows for antenna array patterns to be predicted extremely quickly compared to the time required for antenna design, and simulation on the platform of interest.
 This enables research into novel conformal antenna array configurations, and modelling of the performance of radar antenna arrays for autonomous vehicles research.
 This is the only package offering this capability from such a limited information set.
-This process allows the researcher or engineer to assess the maximum achievable beamforming envelope for the aperture (Figure \autoref{fig:uavap}), then predict the antenna array pattern with functions supporting beamsteering to points of interest to generate an accurate prediction of the beamformed coverage (Figure \autoref{fig:uavem}).
+This process allows the researcher or engineer to assess the maximum achievable beamforming envelope for the aperture ( \autoref{fig:uavap}), then predict the antenna array pattern with functions supporting beamsteering to points of interest to generate an accurate prediction of the beamformed coverage (\autoref{fig:uavem}).
 This has been demonstrated in published research for both antenna arrays [@Pelhama:2021], and for reflector antennas [@Pelham:2022].
 The antenna array simulation allows the researcher to define the array with any combination of polarisation and excitation functions, providing a powerful tool for antenna array research.